vkuhlmann/highlight-latex/README.md

 ## License

 The package is available under MIT License.
-See LICENSE.txt
+See LICENSE.txt.